-Willie is a 1982 graduate of the University of Southwestern Louisiana (now the University of Louisiana at Lafayette).
-He has taught advertising design at TCU, Brookhaven Community College in Dallas, Texas A&M at Commerce, and taught as visiting faculty for the MA Program at Syracuse University.
-Willie was also the Technical Editor for the premier issue of Advertising for Dummies, though reluctant to admit it.
+Baronet is a 1982 graduate of the University of Southwestern Louisiana (now the University of Louisiana at Lafayette).
+He has taught advertising design at TCU, Brookhaven Community College in Dallas, Texas A&M at Commerce, and taught as visiting faculty for the M.A.
+Program at Syracuse University.
+Baronet was also the technical editor for the premier issue of Advertising for Dummies, though reluctant to admit it.

-In May of 2011 Willie graduated from the University of Texas at Dallas (UTD) with an MFA in Arts & Technology.
+In May of 2011 Baronet graduated from the University of Texas at Dallas (UTD) with an M.F.A. in Arts & Technology.

-In addition to art and teaching, Willie also does life and business coaching for select clients.
+In addition to art and teaching, Baronet also does life and business coaching for select clients.

 M.F.A.
 Arts & Technology, University of Texas at Dallas